Unless you’ve been living under a rock, I’m sure you’ve heard the conventional wisdom that you need an emergency fund.

 We ended up getting a bill for around $1,500 just for the emergency room visit, which was under our deductible so it all had to come out of pocket.
 Fortunately we save in both an emergency fund and an HSA (Health Savings Account) specifically designed to cover medical expenses like this.

 3. Major Home Repairs

-Owning a home is great, but when it comes time to replace the roof or the HVAC, I often wish I was still a renter.
+Owning a home is great, but when it comes time to replace the roof or call an emergency plumber in Dallas (our hometown), I often wish I was still a renter.
 Even if the major systems are in good shape, it seems like every few months some unexpected expense comes up that costs us a few hundred (or few thousand) dollars to fix.

 Technically, saving for large capital expenses like a new roof or water heater should be a part of your regular budget, not your emergency fund.
 If your water heater is 23 years old and develops and leak, was that really unexpected?
 We have a separate fund set up to save money for the large, irregular (but expected) home maintenance items.
 That’s just part of homeownership.